 LEADING THE WAY IN FILM PACKAGING

-With over 70 years of experience in flexible film packaging, expert design and applications specialists, and a history of meeting challenges that push the limits of technology, General Films has a unique body of knowledge to share with our customers.
+With over 70 years of experience in flexible film packaging, expert design and application specialists, and a history of meeting challenges that push the limits of technology, General Films has a unique body of knowledge to share with our customers.

 Horizontal Form Fill Seal (HFFS) Machines Provide Unique